tivac/crucible/README.md

 Renders an input that autocompletes entries in the specified schema to set up many-to-many relationships.

+#### `upload`

+Draws a drop target that will upload files to a defined location.
+Depends on a web service existing on some other server that can feed it both the upload target location as well as any other form params required to be sent along.
+Implemented this way so that crucible's uploader can be agnostic and not particularly care about where the file is going.
+See [#97](https://github.com/tivac/crucible/pull/97) for configuration details.

 ### Structural Fields

 #### `fieldset`